nosoop/SM-TFAttributeSupport/README.md

 - Weapons with pre-Jungle Inferno-style recharge meters (Jars, lunch items, Sandman / Wrap Assassin) are now able to use `item_meter_resupply_denied` to not have their charge meters filled on spawn and / or resupply.
+  - Setting this to a positive number will empty the charge during spawn and on resupply; a negative number will allow it to spawn with full charge, but not on resupply.
+(This replicates the behavior specified in [sigsegv's documentation on item meters][].)
+  - Plugins that grant weapons to players after spawn or resupply are likely to not work with this attribute.
+(Shameless plug:  My own [Custom Weapons X][] has no problem here.)
+  - This portion was sponsored by kingofings, who has allowed me to publish it as part of this plugin.
+Thanks!

 ## Dependencies